intelligentplant/IntelligentPlant.Relativity/README.md

 # Getting Started

+All parsers implement the [IRelativityParser](./src/IntelligentPlant.Relativity/IRelativityParser.cs) interface. `IRelativityParser` parses relative timestamps and durations using a given `CultureInfo` and `TimeZoneInfo`.
+The `CultureInfo` controls how absolute timestamps and `TimeSpan` literals are parsed, as well as providing keywords that define the base times and time periods that can be used when defining relative timestamps or durations.

+The static [RelativityParser](./src/IntelligentPlant.Relativity/RelativityParser.cs) class provides the following built-in parsers:

+* `RelativityParser.Invariant` - a parser that uses `CultureInfo.InvariantCulture` and the system's local time zone when converting relative timestamps to absolute timestamps.
+* `RelativityParser.InvariantUtc` - a parser that uses `CultureInfo.InvariantCulture` and UTC when converting relative timestamps to absolute timestamps.
+* `RelativityParser.Current` - the parser for the current asynchronous context.
+See [Asynchronous Control Flow](#asynchronous-control-flow) for more information.

-All parsers implement the [IRelativityParser](./src/IntelligentPlant.Relativity/IRelativityParser.cs) interface. `IRelativityParser` instances are created using an [IRelativityParserFactory](./src/IntelligentPlant.Relativity/IRelativityParserFactory.cs).
+`IRelativityParser` instances for specific cultures and time zones can be created using an [IRelativityParserFactory](./src/IntelligentPlant.Relativity/IRelativityParserFactory.cs).
 The default implementation of `IRelativityParserFactory` is [RelativityParserFactory](./src/IntelligentPlant.Relativity/RelativityParserFactory.cs).
 You can use `RelativityParserFactory.Default` to obtain a default `IRelativityParserFactory` instance, or create your own instance of `RelativityParserFactory` directly.

-`IRelativityParser` parses relative timestamps and durations using a given `CultureInfo` and `TimeZoneInfo`.
-The `CultureInfo` controls how absolute timestamps and `TimeSpan` literals are parsed, as well as providing keywords that define the base times and time periods that can be used when defining relative timestamps or durations.

 To retrieve a parser instance for a specific culture, call the `GetParser` method on the factory: